How to Choose Pottery Glaze – A Beginner Glaze Guide

 Applying Glaze to Pottery

 Maybe you just got started with glazing pottery.
-When choosing your glaze you can get a Matte finish or Shinny.
-When it comes to the selection of glazes it seems endless.
+When choosing your glaze, you can get a Matte finish or a Shiny finish.
+When it comes to selecting glazes, it seems endless.

-We would recommend that you start with brushing glazes.
+We recommend starting with brushing glazes.
 You can buy Brush-on Glazes in smaller quantities, and as the name implies, you brush it on.
-Some glazes allow for brushing, pouring, spraying, even dipping.
+Some glazes allow for brushing, pouring, spraying, or even dipping.

 Brushing Glazes

-Brushing glazes include several advantages like being good for beginners, offering a broad range of colors, the ability to control the thickness.
+Brushing glazes offers several advantages, such as being good for beginners, offering a broad range of colors, and allowing control over thickness.
 Read more on Brush Glazing Pottery to give you tips, tools, and ideas.

 Beware of some brush glazing recipes that may contain lead, which can be dangerous to your health.
 Any glaze with a bright color may contain lead.
-The commercial bottles will often cost more than if you mixed your own but will indicate if they are lead-free.
+The commercial bottles will often cost more than if you mixed your own, but they will indicate if they are lead-free.

 With brushing glazes, you need Brushes that will hold the glaze.